 The Advantages Of Betting Into A Calcutta Auction

 The biggest advantage of betting into a Calcutta is the lack of vigorish.
 If done as a friendly competition among peers or friends, typically there is no rake taken from the prize pool.
-That is the case with the BTP Calcutta.
+That was the case with the BTP Calcutta.
 The other major advantage is that you will exit the Calcutta auction feeling as if you just got the best of it.

 That’s the allure of a Calcutta betting auction.
 Situations where two people disagree as to the relative value of an asset can create big betting opportunities.
 We don’t see it much in today’s betting markets with many regulated sportsbooks timid about stepping out with an opinion.
 Calcuttas provide opportunity for bettors to gain positions on a wager they might not otherwise be able to get.